joyhuan/joyhuanqi/README.md

 # What I learned:

 In the process of changing host, I thought more about how the host works instead of simply following the commands step by step without thinking.
-Then the steps become natural - I need to first unregister my project in Heroku and update the IP to Github instead.
-I also learnt some common NDS records.
-Those are fun as well.
+The steps then become natural - I need to first unregister my project in Heroku and update the IP to Github.
+I also learnt some fun common NDS records.

 # Stage Three: Future